Pumoxi/tf_module_aws_lambda_layers/README.md

 terraform apply
 ```

+This command will deploy an AWS Lambda layer named custom_python_layer with lxml installed, compatible with Python 3.8 and 3.9.

 ## Notes

 - **Local Dependency Installation**: Dependencies are installed locally using `pip` and packaged into a ZIP archive.
 Ensure `pip` is installed and available in your environment.